myralala/AncientVision-3T/README.md

 > ![Table 1](figure/result.png)
-> A larger performance drop after inhibition indicates that the identified neurons are more essential to the model's decision-making process.
+>  *Note:* A larger performance drop after inhibition indicates that the identified neurons are more essential to the model's decision-making process.

 ---